 On the evening of April 20, 2000, Al Purdy drank a glass of Chilean wine laced with Rohypnol.
 Murphy’s Law offered one last demonstration of its quirky power: the wine was corked.
 He sipped it anyway, in the company of his love of almost 60 years.
 There was no rush, no timetable.
 The last piece of music he heard was Paul Robeson’s best rendition of “Ol’ Man River”—his favourite singer performing one his favourite songs.

 During that final communion, Al passed out.
-Soon after, Eurithe left his bedside, walked down the hall and entered the living room.
+Soon afterward, Eurithe left his bedside, walked down the hall and entered the living room.
 Evelyn and I went into the bedroom.
 I gently pinched Al’s skin at various places; there was no response.
 The only sound was his slowed breathing.
 I waited for his unconsciousness to deepen.

 We worked as a team, silently, efficiently.
 We had brought two helium tanks in bulky boxes labelled “party balloon kits.”
 Evelyn placed them beside Al’s bed.
 She attached plastic tubing to a Y-connection joined to both tanks, so the contents would feed simultaneously into a plastic bag.
 Our exit bag was 56 centimetres by 91 centimetres, with elastic sewn into a flannelette collar; a Velcro strip was used to seal the bag snugly around the neck.